The cost of shipping to Italy is 6€, free above 39€.

 The Artisanal Quality of Pistì

 Pistì is not only synonymous with sweetness, but also with quality.
 Each product is made with care and attention, using only the best ingredients.
-La candied fruit Pistì is a perfect example of how tradition and innovation can coexist to create unique and inimitable products.
+Pistì candied fruit is a perfect example of how tradition and innovation can coexist to create unique and inimitable products.
 Discover our full range of sweetsfrom classic panettone and colomba to more innovative and original desserts.

 External Links: Insights and Curiosities